zekicaneksi/Terraform-AWS-REST-API-with-Jenkins-and-Docker-Example/README.md

 Terraform is used to set up the app (backend/frontned) and Jenkins.
 It is responsible of creating, managing and destroying the infrastructure.

 Jenkins is used as the (CI/)CD tool.
-Rebuild the app on pushes to GitHub repository.
+Rebuilds the app on pushes to GitHub repository.

 App consists of backend and frontend as a REST API that can be hosted in different origins.